 If an FTO or FTR (see 13 (Fast BSS transition)) sets the (Re)Association Frame Encryption Support field in the RSNXE to 1, then the FTO or FTR supports the additional rules defined in this subclause.

-An FTO that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives the RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1 shall:
+An FTO that sets the (Re)Association Frame Encryption Support field in the RSNXE to 1 and receives an(#688) RSNXE from the FTR with the (Re)Association Frame Encryption Support field set to 1 shall:

 Include a Diffie-Hellman Parameter element in the first message of the FT protocol (see 13.8 (FT authentication sequence)).